NetMQ/NetMQ.ReactiveExtensions/README.md

 var subject = new Subject<int>();
 subject.Subscribe(message =>
 {
-        // If we get an error "Cannot convert lambda expression ... not a delegate type", install Reactive Extensions.
+        // If we get an error "Cannot convert lambda ... not a delegate type", install Reactive Extensions from NuGet.
 	Console.Write(message); // Prints "42".
 });
 subject.OnNext(42);